 If you’re heading out of town and don’t want to deal with your home mailbox stuffed full, there’s a solution.
 It’s called USPS Hold Mail.

-But after introducing some new identity verification procedures earlier this month, things have changed with the mail holding service.
+But after introducing some new identity verification procedures a few years back, things have changed with the mail holding service.
 Still, it’s an easy and free way to make sure your mail is safe and sound when you’re on the road.

 How the USPS Hold Mail Service Works